-Riverside.
-The north bank east of the tower.
+Riverside - north bank, east of the Tower.
 Tilbury Fort

 The area dominated by this massive river defence structure